Post-surjectivity and balancedness of cellular automata over groups: Introduction

 Cellular automata (briefly, \ca) are parallel synchronous systems on regular grids where the next state of a point depends on the current state of a finite neighborhood.
 The grid is determined by a finitely generated group and can be visualized as the Cayley graph of the group.
 In addition to being a useful tool for simulations, \ca\ are studied as models of massively parallel computers, and as dynamical systems on symbolic spaces.
 From a combinatorial point of view, interesting questions arise as to how the properties of the global transition function (obtained by synchronous application of the local update rule at each point) are linked to one another.

-One such relation is provided by Bartholdi's theorem~\citep{b10}, which links surjectivity of cellular automata to the preservation of the product measure on the space of global configurations: the latter implies the former, but is only implied by it if the grid is an amenable group.
-Under the same assumptions, the \emph{Garden of Eden theorem} equates surjectivity with \emph{pre-injectivity}, that is, the property that two asymptotic configurations (\ie, two configurations differing on at most finitely many points) with the same image must be equal.
-By \citep[Theorem 4.7]{ff03}, the Garden of Eden theorem still holds for \ca\ on subshifts that are of finite type and are strongly irreducible.
-Counterexamples with generic subshifts are known already in dimension 1.
+One such relation is provided by Bartholdi's theorem~\citep{b10}, which links surjectivity of cellular automata to the preservation of the product measure on the space of global configurations: the latter implies the former, but is only implied by it if the grid is an \emph{amenable} group.
+In the amenable setting, the \emph{Garden of Eden theorem} equates surjectivity with \emph{pre-injectivity}, that is, the property that two asymptotic configurations (\ie, two configurations differing on at most finitely many points) with the same image must be equal.
+In the same setting, by \citep[Theorem 4.7]{ff03}, the Garden of Eden theorem still holds for \ca\ on subshifts that are of finite type and are strongly irreducible.
+Counterexamples with general subshifts are known already in dimension 1.
 In the general case, the preservation of the product measure can be expressed combinatorially by the so-called \emph{balancedness} property.
 Furthermore, bijectivity is always equivalent to reversibility, that is, the existence of an inverse that is itself a \ca.

 A parallel to pre-injectivity is \emph{post-surjectivity}, which is described as follows: given a configuration $e$ and its image $c$, every configuration $c'$ asymptotic to $c$ has a pre-image $e'$ asymptotic to $e$.
 While pre-injectivity is \emph{weaker} than injectivity, post-surjectivity turns out to be \emph{stronger} than surjectivity.
 It is natural to ask whether such trade-off between injectivity and surjectivity preserves bijectivity.